Buckinghamshire-Digital-Service/buckinghamshire-council/docs/cookies.md

 The website team values minimising cookies, and data protection.
 Examples include:

-- using Fathom Analytics, which is cookie-free, instead of e.g. Google Analytics
 - a clear listing of all cookies at https://www.buckinghamshire.gov.uk/about/cookies/

 ## Integrating with other services